A survey of the homology cobordism group: Appendix: Examples of Homology 3 -Spheres

 \section{Appendix: Examples of Homology \texorpdfstring{$3$}{3}-Spheres}

 In the wide world of closed connected oriented $3$-manifolds, there is a simple characterization of homology $3$-spheres $Y$ thanks to Poincar\'e duality and universal coefficient theorem: $H_1(Y;\Z) = 0$.
-Since the abelinazation of $\pi_1 (Y)$ gives $H_1(Y;\Z)$ due to Hurewicz theorem, they are even easily recognized.
+Since the abelianization of $\pi_1 (Y)$ gives $H_1(Y;\Z)$ due to Hurewicz theorem, they are even easily recognized.
 In this appendix, we discuss several constructions of homology $3$-spheres, our main references are Neumann and Raymond \cite{NR78}, Eisenbud and Neumann \cite{EN85}, Gompf and Stipsicz \cite{GS99}, Saveliev \cite{Sav02}, and Akbulut \cite{A16}.

-The first example of homology $3$-spheres was provided by Poincar\'e \cite{P04} as a counter-example to the first version of Poincar\'e conjecture.
-Its revised version was proved by Perelman, see the introduction.
-This $3$-manifold is known as \emph{Poincare homology sphere} and the exposition of Kirby and Scharlemann can be seen for the eight equivalent descriptions of the Poincar\'e homology sphere \cite{KS79}.
+The first example of homology $3$ spheres was given by Poincar\'e \cite{P04} as a counterexample to the first version of the Poincar\'e conjecture.
+This $3$ manifold is known as \emph{Poincare homology sphere} and the exposition of Kirby and Scharlemann can be seen for the eight equivalent descriptions of the Poincar\'e homology sphere \cite{KS79}.